urbit/docs/arvo/clay/merge.md

 Example:

-Here's a thread that sends the given `task:clay` to clay and prints the `gift:clay` response:
+Here's a thread that sends the given `task` to Clay and prints the `gift` response:

 `send-task.hoon`